Training Courses in International and Transnational Criminal Law

 Looking forward

 Our long-term goal is to expand the ICL-TCL training facility in The Hague for judges and prosecutors coming from countries facing challenges in the administration of justice.
-This facility will seek to become the go-to venue for prosecutorial and judicial training courses on international and transnational crimes.
+With this training we aim to set up a permanent training centre for judges and prosecutors in The Hague, offering an annual programme, supported by e-learning, in the field of ICL, TCL and International Humanitarian Law (IHL).

 More information

-Please contact Maria Sperling, (senior project officer) or Dr. Marta Bo, (project leader and researcher at the T.M.C.
+Please contact Helen Cheng (project officer) or Dr. Marta Bo, (project leader and researcher at the T.M.C.
 Asser Instituut and the Graduate Institute of International and Development Studies, and member of the board of the Antonio Cassese Initiative).